Gold Coast Light Rail Stage 3

 In the lead up to the 2017 state election, the now re-elected Queensland Government committed to delivering the project.

 In April 2018, the Queensland Government announced it would partner with the Gold Coast City Council to allocate $5 million each towards a detailed business case for Stage 3.
-The Queensland Government has indicated it expects the business case to be finalised in December 2018 for government consideration in early 2019.
+Stage 3.
+The detailed business case was finalised in December 2018 and has been presented to the Queensland Government for consideration.

 The Queensland Government has indicated construction of Stage 3A will take approximately three years, with construction potentially starting in 2020.
 Delivery of the project subject to a positive business case and funding commitments from the Federal Government and Gold Coast City Council.